Leslie Howard (musician): Liszt project

 The last disc of the Liszt series was recorded in December 1998, and released on 22 October 1999, Liszt's birthday.
 Since completion of the project, three supplementary volumes have been released (the third of which is a double CD) as further Liszt manuscripts have come to light.
 The total number of CDs in the series is now therefore 99.

-A boxed set containing all 99 discs has been issued by Hyperion Records in 2011 in honor of the 200th anniversary of the birth of Liszt.
+A boxed set containing all 99 discs has been issued by Hyperion Records in 2011 in honour of the 200th anniversary of the birth of Liszt.

-In 2018, a new disc was released, including some inedit works, like the first version of the Hungarian Rhapsody No. 1, and the Kavallerie-Geschwindmarsch, which was believed lost for over a century.
+In 2018, a new disc was released, including some undiscovered works, like the first version of the Hungarian Rhapsody No. 1, and the Kavallerie-Geschwindmarsch, which was believed lost for over a century.

 Claims by other pianists to have recorded the complete piano works of Liszt are demonstrably incorrect.
 Such claims include those by France Clidat, whose Liszt recordings total just 28 CDs; and Gunnar Johansen, whose private home recordings number 53 LPs.

 A critic in the BBC Music Magazine declared: "Howard is, by general consensus, the finest living exponent of Liszt.
 (He has) a formidable intellectual grasp of the music, (and) his vastly superior performances continue to carry the day".
 As further indication of the status he enjoys among Liszt scholars, Howard was invited to perform at the inauguration of the Istituto Liszt in Bologna, Italy, of which he is an honorary member.

 He has been invited by the music publishers Edition Peters to edit the republication of some of their Liszt scores, correcting previous inaccuracies by a return to manuscript sources.

 He has also edited several volumes of Liszt Society Publications for Hardie Press and Editio Musica Budapest.

 With Michael Short he has published Ferenc Liszt – A List of his Musical Works (Rugginenti, 2004) and Ferenc Liszt – A Thematic Catalogue (Pendragon, 2005).
 He has a book in progress, The Music of Liszt (Yale University Press).

 Honours related to his Liszt work

-Leslie Howard has been the President of the British Liszt Society since the death of the previous president Louis Kentner in 1987, and has also been awarded the American Liszt Society's Medal of Honor.
+Leslie Howard has been the president of the British Liszt Society since the death of the previous president Louis Kentner in 1987, and has also been awarded the American Liszt Society's Medal of Honor.

 In 2000 he was awarded the Pro Cultura Hungarica Medal and Citation by the Hungarian Government, a rare honour for a non-Hungarian.
 He had previously received from the Hungarian government the Ferenc Liszt Medal of Honour, and he has also been awarded France's Grand Prix du Disque six times for his Liszt recordings—all presented to him by the President of Hungary.

 In 2004 he was decorated by the President of Hungary with the Medal of St. Stephen.